zbb272/node-process-dc-web-career-021819/README.md

 export PATH="/usr/local/var/rbenv/shims:${PATH}"
 ```

-Another and probably easier way is to prefix your `$ node program.js` command with the variables (or write a shell script with them).
+Another and probably easier way is to prefix your `node program.js` command with the variables (or write a shell script with them).
 For example, we can use `-e` flag to output the `NODE_ENV` variable commonly used to set environment such as development, testing, and production:

 ```
 NODE_ENV=production node -e "console.log(process.env.NODE_ENV)"